 Their plan was “to place on the land a concert room, promenades, conservatories and other accessories calculated to convert the estate into a pleasant lounge, especially desirous during inclement days.”

-They built an indoor promenade and pavilion, which opened with much ceremony on 11 July 1878.
-A lavish ceremony at the venue to mark the opening, was attended by the Lord Mayor of London.
+An indoor promenade and pavilion opened with much ceremony on 11 July 1878.
+The Lord Mayor of London attended a lavish opening ceremony.
 Mayors and Mayoresses were there from 68 towns throughout the country.

 With thanks to Visit Fylde Coast contributor Juliette Gregson for these photos of Winter Gardens past.